ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

 One other method is to use the `using` keyword.
-This may seem more logical than using `typedef`, as it carries the connotations of variable assignment.
+This may seem more logical than using `typedef`, as the syntax carries the connotations of variable assignment.

 ```
-...
 using pi = pair<int,int>;
-...
 ```

 ## Do I really have to add arguments to `main`?